krockway/Bike-Sharing/README.md

 ## Challenges & Next Steps

 Before committing to launching CitiBike in Des Moines, the owners should examine more months of data.
 August is peak season for New York in terms of weather and tourists, I presume that the winter months experience decreased ridership and this is important to know before committing.
 Will this be a seasonal business or year round?
+If weather is a factor, does Des Moines share similar weather patterns with New York City?

 It would be important to understand the Walk Score (or in this case Bike Score) for Des Moines.
-If popular destinations require an hour long bike ride, are users likely to complete that trip or look for alternative modes of transportation (bus, taxi, Lyft).
+If popular destinations require an hour long bike ride, are users likely to complete that trip or look for alternative modes of transportation (bus, taxi, Lyft)?

-Similar to the existing repair visualizations, I would add an additional view that adds the geo-location as another factor.
+Building off the existing repair visualizations, I would create an additional view that adds the geo-location.
 This will help the maintenance crew pinpoint which neighborhoods are seeing the highest traffic and when they can do repairs with minimal impact on riders.

 Lastly, it might be interesting to compare the length of each journey in miles.
 You could do so by comparing the starting and ending latitudes and longitudes.
+Does age or gender impact the miles per hour?